Health Sciences Schools

 Although its program is primarily for post-baccalaureate students, the School of Dental Medicine also offers research opportunities for elective credit to undergraduate students enrolled in courses of study in all departments of the University.
 To register for these courses, West Campus students should have earned a minimum of 57 University credits, but under appropriate circumstances individuals may be admitted with less than the desirable amount of credit.
 Permission of the instructor is required for all courses.
 Opportunities include but are not limited to student research placement and a pre-dental summer research fellowship.
 Students receive training in various research techniques and can attend our Dean's Lecture Series, consisting of seminars by nationally renowned speakers in dental and craniofacial research.

-Stony Brook University offers an integrated eight-year program for students interested in attending dental school following their undergraduate degree.
-The Scholars for Dental Medicine program (SFDM) offers selected students in the Honors College an opportunity to complete a combined Bachelor’s/DDS course of study while participating in pre-dental school classes and activities.
-Students accepted into the program are reserved a seat in Stony Brook University’s School of Dental Medicine upon graduation provided they complete all applicable program requirements.
-Note: Students may apply for only one of the following: Scholars for Medicine, Engineering Scholars for Medicine, or Scholars for Dental Medicine.
+Stony Brook University offers two integrated eight-year programs for students interested in attending dental school following their undergraduate degrees.
+The Scholars for Dental Medicine program (SFDM) offers selected students in the Honors College an opportunity to complete a combined B.S. or B.A./D.D.S. course of study while participating in pre-dental school classes and activities.
+The Engineering Scholars for Dental Medicine (ESFDM) similarly offers students in the College of Engineering and Applied Sciences a combined B.E./D.D.S. course of study.
+Students accepted into either program are reserved a seat in Stony Brook University’s School of Dental Medicine upon graduation provided they complete all applicable program requirements.

 School of Medicine

 Although its program is primarily for post-baccalaureate students, the School of Medicine offers research opportunities to undergraduate students enrolled in the University.
-Further information is available from the Academic and Pre-Professional Advising Center Transfer Advising Services.
+Further information is available from the Academic and Pre-Professional Advising Center Transfer Advising Services Center.

 Scholars for Medicine